 In terms of passengers, the Top 15 airports posted a total fall of -23.7%, compared to 2019.
 The Top 15 list has a mix of airports from North America, Europe and Asia/Pacific.
 Owing to the improvements in domestic travel, New Delhi, Guangzhou and Shenzhen re-appeared in the Top 15.
 Three US airports, Phoenix, Denver and Charlotte, recorded the smallest fall of less than -10%.

 In terms of freight, the Top 15 airports reported an increase of +14.2%, compared to 2019.
 Hong Kong retained the 1st position with solid growth of +13.8%.
 The majority of the Top 15 airports grew double-digitally, with the strongest increase in Los Angeles at +32.6%.
 For the first time of the year, Shanghai posted a significant decline at -20.3%.

 Top 15 Airline Groups (Ranked by RPK)

-In terms of RPK, the Top 15 airline groups accounted for 63.7% of the world’s total RPK in September 2020 and declined by –60.6% YoY.
-This decline was 12.2 percentage points smaller than the fall in world’s average RPK.
+In terms of RPK, the Top 15 airline groups accounted for 52.7% of the world’s total RPK in September 2021 and declined by –46.1% compared to 2019.
+This decline was 9.9 percentage points smaller than the fall in the world’s average RPK.
 Top 15 ranking changed dramatically again compared to August, due to the rebound of the Chinese domestic travel after the weakness and the pause in recovery in some other regions.

 Acronyms: ACI: Airports Council International; ASK: Available Seat-Kilometres; IATA: International Air Transport Association; FTK: Freight Tonne-Kilometres; LF: Passenger Load Factor; OAG: Official Airline Guide; RPK: Revenue Passenger-Kilometres; UNWTO: World Tourism Organization; YoY: Year-on-year; YTD: Year-to-date.